adner/adner.github.io/_posts/2025-07-19-semantic-kernel-mcp.markdown

 ---
 layout: post
-title:  "Evaluation of large language models with Dataverse MCP Server"
+title:  "Semantic Kernel - what it is and how to use it for MCP"
 date:   2025-07-19
 image: /images/250719/title.png
 ---
 ![title](/images/250719/title.png)
 # Semantic Kernel - what it is and how to use it for MCP
 The [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) from Microsoft is an *AI orchestration framework* designed to simplify the development of applications powered by **Large Language Models** (LLMs).
-It serves a similar purpose as frameworks like [LangChain](https://www.langchain.com/), providing tools and abstractions to integrate LLMs, connect to external data sources like Model Context Protocol (MCP) Servers, and to orchestrate AI agents.
+It serves a similar purpose as frameworks like [LangChain](https://www.langchain.com/), providing tools and abstractions to integrate LLMs, connect to external data sources like Model Context Protocol (MCP) Servers, and to orchestrate AI agents.<!--end_excerpt-->

 Semantic Kernel has been around for a while, and has recently been updated so that it uses [*Microsoft.Extensions.AI*](https://learn.microsoft.com/en-us/dotnet/ai/microsoft-extensions-ai) - a library of standard AI interfaces and abstractions for .NET.

-Microsoft.Extensions.AI is a *foundational* AI library that provide the basic building blocks for integrating AI into your applications, while Semantic Kernel is a *specialized SDK* that provides higher-level features for Agentic AI orchestration, etc. A series of good blog post from Microsoft that explains when to use which one can be found [here](https://devblogs.microsoft.com/semantic-kernel/semantic-kernel-and-microsoft-extensions-ai-better-together-part-1/).
+Microsoft.Extensions.AI is a *foundational* AI library that provides the basic building blocks for integrating AI into your applications, while Semantic Kernel is a *specialized SDK* that provides higher-level features for Agentic AI orchestration, etc. A series of good blog posts from Microsoft that explains when to use which one can be found [here](https://devblogs.microsoft.com/semantic-kernel/semantic-kernel-and-microsoft-extensions-ai-better-together-part-1/).

-As anyone who has read my blog or seen my posts on LinkedIn knows, I have explored the MCP protocol lately, and I therefore wanted to explore the capabilities of Semantic Kernel in that context.
+If you’ve followed my blog or LinkedIn posts, you have seen that I have explored the MCP protocol lately.
+I wanted to learn more about the capabilities of Semantic Kernel in that context, and specifically how it can be used with the [Dataverse MCP Server](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-mcp).

-While the Semantic Kernel [documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-csharp#add-plugins-from-a-local-mcp-server) is currently lacking any examples on how to use MCP Servers, the Semantic Kernel [Github repo](https://github.com/microsoft/semantic-kernel/tree/79d3dde556e4cdc482d83c9f5f0a459c5cc79a48/dotnet/samples/Demos/ModelContextProtocolClientServer) has a lot of sample code that describes how to use the tools exposes by MCP Servers as *functions* in Semantic Kernel - that can be called by an LLM.
+While the Semantic Kernel [documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-csharp#add-plugins-from-a-local-mcp-server) is currently lacking any examples on how to use MCP Servers, the Semantic Kernel [Github repo](https://github.com/microsoft/semantic-kernel/tree/79d3dde556e4cdc482d83c9f5f0a459c5cc79a48/dotnet/samples/Demos/ModelContextProtocolClientServer) has a lot of sample code that describes how to use the tools exposed by MCP Servers as *functions* in Semantic Kernel - that can be called by an LLM.

-I wanted to explore how well various LLMs could use the [Dataverse MCP Server](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-mcp), and I wanted to use Semantic Kernel for this purpose.
+I wanted to explore how well various LLMs could use the Dataverse MCP Server, and I wanted to use Semantic Kernel for this purpose.
 This resulted in:

 - A [LinkedIn post](https://www.linkedin.com/posts/andreas-adner-70b1153_dataversemcp-semantickernel-llmevaluation-activity-7349537355499745281-42j8?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) with a video that demonstrated how a number of LLMs were evaluated by an *Orchestrator agent*.
 - A [blog post](https://nullpointer.se/dataverse/mcp/llm/2025/07/14/dataverse-llm-evaluation.html) where even more models were evaluated.